 Several governments are promoting it as part of a broader national goal of increasing strategic engagements and interactions with Asia’s fast-rising economies.

 These and many more show a bright future for the Chinese language in India and for Indians who will be traveling abroad and doing business online.
 It is clear that as China continues to rise as an economic superpower, fashion to study the Chinese language will also increase.

 According to information made available by the Chinese Foreign Ministry, not less than 40 million people outside China are learning Chinese, and that number keeps growing annually.

 Chinese is not that difficult

-Chinese is considered one of the toughest languages in the world.
+Chinese is considered one of the most challenging languages in the world.
 But despite this widely-held belief, millions of people are studying Mandarin Chinese as a second language.

-The Mandarin at first might looks very difficult and complicated, but that is not entirely true.
-Of course, like any other language, one has to put some determination and persistence into it, but if you are willing and ready to learn, then it can be almost a simple language to learn.
+Mandarin at first might looks very confusing and complicated, but that is not entirely true.
+Of course, like any other language, one has to put some determination and persistence into it.

-Once you put your mind to it, it’s really straightforward, and you can complete Level IV or V of the Chinese Language Proficiency Test in India (HSK) in 3 years.
-In all likelihood, Learning Mandarin Chinese language in India will pay a high dividend.
+Once you put your mind to it, it won’t be that hard.
+You can achieve Level IV or V of the HSK, i.e., the Mandarin international test, in 3 years.
+In all likelihood, learning the Chinese language in India will pay a high dividend.